Ivory Ban Impact on Orchestras

 In response to urgent appeals from the League and other national stakeholders, U.S. Fish and Wildlife agreed to ease the restrictions on musical instruments.
 Director’s Order 210 was amended on May 15, 2014 to allow travel with instruments purchased prior to February 25, 2014 that contain African elephant ivory.

-- A reliable system has not been built for obtaining CITES passports and navigating complicated enforcement procedures at U.S. ports of entry and departure, and across the globe.
+- Reduce the barriers to international travel with musical instruments.
+A reliable system has not been built for obtaining CITES passports and navigating complicated enforcement procedures at U.S. ports of entry and departure, and across the globe.
 The costs, uncertainty, and risks associated with attempting to travel with permits is a barrier to international cultural activity.

-- U.S. Fish and Wildlife proposals to prohibit future domestic sale and re-sale of legally-crafted instruments that contain very small amounts of ivory may strip essential musical instruments of their value, and render them unavailable for use by future generations of musicians.
+- Provide accommodations for musical instruments as U.S. Fish and Wildlife adopts new restrictions on domestic sale and re-sale of ivory.
+Legally-crafted instruments that contain very small amounts of ivory are not contributing to the poaching crisis, and prohibiting their sale may strip essential musical instruments of their value, and render them unavailable for use by future generations of musicians.

 League of American Orchestras Statements:

 - League Responds to USFWS Proposed Rule for the African Elephant (September 28, 2015)

 - League and ICSOM Submit Joint Testimony to House Cmte re: Ivory and Musical Instruments (July 8, 2014)

 - National Music Community Fact Sheet on Ivory in Instruments (June 26, 2014)

 - League Comments to Advisory Council on Wildlife Trafficking (June 9, 2014)